JudgeDreddKLC/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

 To do that, consult the repositories of the package manager of the according OS, or [download binaries](https://nodejs.org/en/download/).
 Please make sure you have Node.js version 6.
 You can use [nvm](https://github.com/creationix/nvm#installation) to install proper version.

+Ensure that GHC Compiler is installed, instructions for various linux distros can be found [here](https://support.rackspace.com/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat/)

 Now run the following script:

     [nix-shell:~/cardano-sl]$ ./scripts/build/daedalus-bridge.sh